Therapists that treat Seniors in Darfield, England ENG, United Kingdom GB

 John Castleford

 Many therapists focus on what is "wrong" and use 'referring issues' as the starting point.
-However, current best practice strongly suggests that personal introspection, guided or not, tends to keep the pain of the past very much in the present.
-If you want to focus on what is adversely affecting you, what better way to keep the brain tuned in to it is staying focused on it.
-I base my approaches on the very latest findings from neuroscience, and my starting point is often the time when you were at your best, and experiencing high points in your life: by recalling those we not bring great memories into our present focus but we also recreate those wonderful feelings we felt at that time.
+However, it's becoming increasingly clear that too much personal introspection, guided or not, keeps the pain of the past very much in the present.
+Most clients want to focus on how to feel better rather than staying focused on past hurt.
+I base my approaches on using the very latest findings from neuroscience to fuel the primary goal of getting from where you are now to where you want to be.
+A good starting point is focusing on high points in your life: by recalling those we not bring great memories into our present focus but we also recreate those wonderful feelings we felt at that time.
 So, just as you do your best work when you are at the top of your game, focusing on positive rather than negative feelings from the past is a great place to begin work.
 Just ask yourself if you make your best decisions when you are feeling low.
 Now compare that to when you have been so buoyed up that you feel all but unstoppable.
 Most people aren't 'broken'.
-But they may be side-lined or undermined.
-Or held back, Stuck, or otherwise constrained by a mismatch between expectations/aspirations and how you feel.
-The logical bits of the brain don't always align with emotions and feelings.
-Maybe external circumstances have contributed to persistent low mood.
-Perhaps your self-esteem took a nose-dive, or you find it hard to cope, or don't feel you're in control anymore.
-Our thoughts often control us, and our feelings -- and our behaviour often depends on how we feel.
-So do our thoughts and the associated feelings prevent us from becoming the best version of who we could (and should) be?
+But they may be side-lined or undermined, held back, stuck, drained, numb, or otherwise constrained by a mismatch between expectations/aspirations and how we feel.
+The logical brain doesn't always align with emotions and feelings.
+Maybe external circumstances brought about persistent low mood.
+Perhaps your self-esteem took a nose-dive, or maybe you just find it hard to cope, or don't feel you're in control anymore.
+Our thoughts often control us, and determine our feelings -- as our behaviour often depends on how we feel.
+Our thoughts associated feelings often don't just control us -- they often prevent us from becoming the best version of who we could/should be.
 Are your thoughts stopping you from being the best version of who you could be?
-I suspect it probably wasn't always like this.
-I f I can't make you feel better about yourself within 15 minutes then I don't deserve to work with you.
-Why not let me use my academic background (degrees in anthropology, and a degree in education) as well as decades of experience in psychological support, coaching, education, and psychotherapy to help you?
-As well as general issues, such as low mood, phobias and traumatic experiences, I also specialise in existential therapy and have an extensive background in the philosophy of Stoicism [not the unemotional/stiff-upper-lip Mr Spock version] on which Albert Ellis' REBT and Aaron Beck's CBT both based their therapeutic approaches.
-I draw on a broad background in academia, teaching (secondary and higher education), anthropology, philosophy, neurology and psychology which I update continuously.
-I suspect Neurology and Psychology are boring through the proverbial mountain towards each other but they are still some distance apart.
-So insights from both are useful.
-I feel the therapeutic professions tend to over-label conditions too readily and that often means their clients identify with the label.
-I have a wide range of theoretical orientations and can utilize specialist modalities and interventions that are appropriate for the client.
-I list specialties below and also include testimonials that describe outcomes that speak more eloquently than any personal statement.
+Do you think I might be able to help you?
+Here's something to consider.
+If I can't make you feel better about yourself within 15 minutes of an initial consultation then I don't deserve to work with you.
+Why not let me use my academic background and decades of experience in psychological support, coaching, education, and psychotherapy to help you?
+I specialise in supporting those affected by cancer, but can also help with issues such as low mood, phobias and traumatic experiences, I also specialise in existential therapy and have an extensive background in the philosophy of Stoicism [not the unemotional/stiff-upper-lip Mr Spock version] on which Albert Ellis' REBT and Aaron Beck's CBT both based their therapeutic approaches.

 14 Years Experience